AdaCore/training_material/courses/rust_essentials/160_lifetimes/02-lifetime_annotations.rst

 .. code:: rust

-  // 'a', 'b', and the return value share the same lifetime fn choose<'a>(a: &'a str, b: &'a str) -> &'a str
+  // 'left', 'right', and the return value share the same lifetime fn choose<'a>(left: &'a str, right: &'a str) -> &'a str